victoriaemily/Project_2024/Report.md

 # CSCE 435 Group project

-## 0. Group number:
+## 0. Group number: 20

 ## 1. Group members:
-1. First
+1. Victoria Chen
-2. Second
+2. Arielle Shaver
-3. Third
+3. Victoria Chiang
-4. Fourth
+4. Bonnie Wu

 ## 2. Project topic (e.g., parallel sorting algorithms)
+Parallel Sorting Algorithms

 ### 2a.
 Brief project description (what algorithms will you be comparing and on what architectures)

-- Bitonic Sort:
+- Bitonic Sort (Bonnie):
-- Sample Sort:
+- Sample Sort (Arielle)s:
-- Merge Sort:
+- Merge Sort (Victoria):
-- Radix Sort:
+- Radix Sort (Vic):

 ### 2b.
 Pseudocode for each parallel algorithm
 - For MPI programs, include MPI calls you will use to coordinate between processes